Endangered Mountain gorillas

 Mountain gorillas are gentle and very shy although they are mighty.
 When angry the gorillas usually display ritualized charges by hooting, chest beating, throwing vegetation as well as one leg kick.
 Mountain gorillas have thicker fur that helps them survive in their cold habitat; where temperatures sometimes drop so low.
 Mountain gorillas are also highly intelligent apes who use tools such as sticks.

 Mountain gorillas are highly social apes that live in groups led by the dominant silverback.
 The dominant adult male is the silverback; because of the silver or gray colored hair that develops on their back with age.
 However, the role of the dominant silverback is to defend the group against any attacks or threats.
 The silverback also determines the movement of the group leading them to an excellent place to feed and spend a night.
 The silverback also mediates arising conflicts within the group.
+Mountain gorillas are herbivores, and they are active between 6:00 Am and 6:00 pm.
+They spend most of their time feeding, as large quantities of food are needed to sustain their vast body.
+They live in groups that are headed by a male Gorilla called a Silverback who lead the rest of the members to the feeding spot etc. However, they enjoy the privilege of eating first.

 The daily routine of endangered mountain gorillas.